shivachaudhary46/sanoawaj/README.md

 # SanoAwaj
 Sano Awaj is our hackathon project.
 It is a web app that helps woman and underprivileged users report and prevent harrasment in a safe and easy way.
-It gives users tools to protect themselves, report abuse anonymously, and alert authorities or trusted people during emergencies.

 # Plan of Attack for team member (shiva chaudhary)
 ### step 1: preparing dataset from kaggle